ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 #### Windows

 Two installation methods are available for Windows.
-The first is a pre-built installer that is intended to get your system up and running as fast as possible.
-The second installation method is more flexible, but allowed fore greater customization to better fit your system's needs.
+The first is a prebuilt installer that you can use quickly.
+The second installation method is more flexible and allows for greater customization to better fit your system's needs.

-##### Method A: Prebuilt Installer

-###### Mbed CLI Installer
+##### Prebuilt Mbed CLI installer

 Download and run the [Mbed CLI Windows .exe installer](https://mbed-media.mbed.com/filer_public/50/38/5038849b-16a8-42f3-be7a-43d98c7a3af3/mbed_installer_v043.exe).